Is Buying A House With A Friend A Good Idea?

 When clouds roll in, however, homeownership with friends can pose unique challenges.

-If one person in a pair of co-buyers has a poor credit score, it can create a drag on your combined financial condition.
-In addition to a friend’s credit history potentially impacting what kind of loan you can qualify for, your co-owner’s poor credit might impact yours as well.
-If they fall behind on payments, your credit will take a hit, too.
+If one person in a pair of co-buyers has a poor credit score, it can negatively impact your combined finances.
+If your co-buyer has past credit missteps, it could impact what kind of loan you can afford and lower your overall combined credit score.
+Additionally, if they fall behind and you miss a mortgage payment, your credit will take a hit too.

-As much as you might want to live with a friend, buying a property is a serious financial decision, and you need to approach it as such.
-If your friend’s credit score makes it impossible for them to qualify for a loan, you may be better off buying the home on your own and just sharing it with your friend.
+If your friend’s credit score makes it hard to qualify for a loan, you may be better off buying the home on your own and renting part of the house to your friend.

 Breaking Tenancy Agreements Can Be Hard

-If you or your co-owner want to move out, the process is not as simple as breaking a lease in a rental situation.
-Since both your names are on the mortgage, you’ll likely have to refinance with just one of your names on the new loan – and that person will also have to be responsible for the financial burden of the home by themselves, which may not always be feasible.
+If you or your co-owner want to move out, the process is not as simple as breaking a lease in a rental.
+Since both of your names are on the mortgage, you’ll likely have to refinance with just one of your names on the new loan.
+The remaining borrower needs to take on responsibility for the financial burden of the home by themselves.
+Depending on the situation, that might not be feasible.

 Could Impact Your Debt-To-Income Ratio